mediamicroservices/mm/README.md

 if editing in the terminal, use this option to leave the configuration file editor.

-## configuring PREMIS/fixity logging database
+## Database Instructions

+Media Microservices can be integrated with a database for the capture of a variety of preservation metadata generated through the mm workflow.
+Currently the MM Database supports PREMIS event information, fixity information, perceptual hashes for video files, mediainfo output and ingest logs.

+### Database specific scripts
+* createpremisdb
+* dbbackup
+* makefingerprint
+* searchfingerprint
+* updatingplist

 ### Database Configuration
-The microservice scripts are able to report to a central database information corresponding with PREMIS events such as date and location run as well as generated fixity hashes.
-To enable this function you will need a computer running mySQL to function as a server.

 To configure the database, run the command `createpremisdb -c` on your __host__ computer and follow the prompts.
 This will set up the database as well as facilitate user creation.
 To create users without creating a new database, use the command `createpremisdb -u`.
 At the end of user creation, the script will supply a command to create a log-in profile for the database.
 It should look something like this: `mysql_config_editor set --login-path=your_user_config --host=xx.xx.xxx.xxx --user=your_user --password`.
 Run this command on your __user__ computer and enter the password for the user you created when prompted.
 This will create the SQL log-in profile that you will use when configuring the microservices.
 NOTE: When supplying the suggested command, the script does its best to auto-fill the host IP address.
 You may wish to verify that this is the correct IP.

-To finalize the database setup, run `mmconfig -a` click 'Y' to enable logging of PREMIS events, and enter the database name and log in profile you have created.
+To finalize the database setup, run `mmconfig` (GUI mode) or `mmconfig -t` (CLI) and click 'Y', (or set to 1 if using CLI) to enable logging of PREMIS events.
+Enter the database name and log-in profile you have created to finalize DB connectivity.
+Additional database options can be set at this time.

 ![Database GUI Example](https://github.com/mediamicroservices/mm/blob/master/Resources/mmgui_dbsetup.png)

 ### Database Backup
 MM includes a script for database backup.
 This can be either run manually or set up as an automated process.
 After configuring the backup script, running `dbbackup` will create a zipped backup in the chosen location.
 To automate this process use Brew Services.
 Typing `brew services start mm` will cause the db to be backed up automatically using the included plist file.
 By default, backups will occur daily at 2:00 AM.

-To configure database backup, either open the script in a text editor, or use the command `dbbackup -e` to edit it in the terminal.
-Due to permissions, you may have to use the command `sudo dbbackup -e` to be able to save your changes.
+To configure database backup use the command `dbbackup -e`.
+This will open the config file in a terminal editor.
 Set the neccessary variables to your desired values.

 ## mediamicroservices functions and instructions for use